alvesjnr/alvesjnr.github.io/content/how-does-a-spirograph-work.md

 Title: How Does a Spirograph Work
 Date: 2013-12-18 10:20
-Tags: thats, awesome
+Tags: parametric, math, toys
-Category: yeah
+Category: Math
-Slug: my-super-post
+Slug: how-does-spirograph-work
 Author: Antonio Ribeiro
-Summary: Short version for index and feeds
+Summary: Playing with functions parametrization to plot the behaviour of a spirograph.

 Some of you shall ask yourselves: "How does a spirograph work?".
 But I'm sure that most of you would ask me: "What the wacko is an spirograph?"